KarrimorRifle/SCC230-GroupProject/app/backend/python/app/routes/hub/schedule/README.md

 -	(string)ScheduleName – Name of schedule
 -   (small int)IsActive - boolean to represent if schedule is set active (1 if active, 0 if not)
 -   (string)Author - Full name of author of schedule
+-   (string)CopyFrom - Holds ID of original creator of schedule template, NULL if current Author is original creator.
 -   (int)PermissionLevel - Permission level granted to author of schedule
 <br>